IAM562 - Introduction to Scientific Computing II

 Course Catalogue Description

-Ordinary Differential Equations: Euler’s method, multistep methods, Runge-Kutta methods, stiff equations, adaptivity; Boundary Value Problems: shooting, collocation, Galerkin; Partial Differential Equations: parabolic, elliptic, and hyperbolic equations; Iterative Methods for Sparse Linear Systems: splitting methods, descent methods, conjugate gradients, preconditioners, multigrid methods.
+Ordinary Differential Equations: Euler’s method, multistep methods, Runge-Kutta methods, stiff equations, adaptivity; Boundary Value Problems: shooting, collocation, Galerkin; Partial Differential Equations: parabolic, hyperbolic, and elliptic equations; Iterative Methods for Sparse Linear Systems: splitting methods.

 This is a course on scientific computing for ordinary differential equations (ODEs) and partial differential equations (PDEs).
 It includes the construction, analysis and application of numerical methods for ODEs/PDEs.
 Objects of this course are: